Uploading a File (Or Files) With ASP.NET MVC

 I wanted to confirm something about how to upload a file or set of files with ASP.NET MVC and the first search result for the phrase “uploading a file with asp.net mvc” is Scott Hanselman’s blog post on the topic.

 His blog post is very thorough and helps provide a great understanding of what’s happening under the hood.
-The only complaint I have is that the code could be much simpler since we’ve made improvements to the ASP.NET MVC 2.
+The only quibble I have is that the code could be much simpler since we’ve made improvements to the ASP.NET MVC 2.
 I write this blog post in the quixotic hopes of knocking his post from the #1 spot.

 Uploading a single file